vidstack/player/apps/site/src/routes/docs/player/getting-started/foundation.md

 You can register an element by importing it from the `@vidstack/player/define/*` path.
 When the import is loaded it will safely register the element and any dependencies in the [custom elements registry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
-By 'safely' we mean that the register function will check if it's being called server-side, or if the element has already been registered to avoid throwing an error.
-In short, this means that the import is safe to use on both client-side and server-side.
+By 'safely' we mean that the register import paths are safe to use on both client-side and server-side.

 Firstly, we register the elements we're using by grabbing the import code snippet from the component's respective docs, or letting autocomplete help us out in our IDE: